Na-hyunwoo/input-chips/README.md

 I thought the form with chips inside the input was inappropriate and it was strange that the position of the placeholder kept changing.

-If you want to try the component yourself instead of watching a gif, head over to the [storybook](https://63961733d24ff60abfa4c861-lfrqimfugu.chromatic.com/?path=/story/inputchips--input-chips-with-title) for a live demo !

 ## Installation

 ```js